Home Index Site Search E-Mail Yellowsheet

 Litzenberg

-LT Charles W. Litzenberg, from Miramar, lost his life when his AD-6 Skyraider crashed on Charlie Range.
+Lt.
+Charles W. Litzenberg, from NAS Miramar, lost his life while engaged in loft-bombing maneuvers when his VA-155 AD-6 Skyraider crashed and burned on Charlie Range.

 141464